 How much of your data practices should you decentralize to different teams?
 What controls do you keep in a central team?
 How do you organize decentralized data ownership?
 These are queries our clients bring to our consultants every week.
 For example, in our last CDO dinner, executives preferred discussing self-service organization structures over GenAI – even though GenAI is booming!
 For them, the real data issues lie in the organizational transformation, and this is precisely where the data mesh concept can shed some light.

 If you also have similar questions, keep reading to find out what the data mesh can do for your company.
-And also sign up for our webinar Data Mesh – Where Are We Know? on September 16.
+Watch our webinar Data Mesh – Where Are We Know?

 Data Mesh - Where are we now?